rotem227/ovalo-react/README.md

 ## Actions

-In addition to the state, the 'counter' segment can also hold pre-defined actions that can manipulate the state data:
+In addition to the state, the 'counter' segment can also hold pre-defined actions that can manipulate the state data (the actions has the same capabilities as to whatever is passed to the dispatch function).

 Example of `App.jsx` file: